periodo/periodo-website/guide/3-browse-periods.md

      alt="Focusing on the temporal extent of a period" width="800">
 <figcaption>
-Looking at the temporal extent of the “Early Urnfield” period in Hungary (highlighted in red),<br>in the context of the temporal extents of other periods from the same authority
+Looking at the temporal extent of the “Early Urnfield” period in Hungary (highlighted in red), in the context of the temporal extents of other periods from the same authority
 </figcaption>
 </figure>